 'Rotto' has long been the family holiday playground of choice for Perth locals.
-Although it's only about 19km offshore from Fremantle, this car-free, off-the-grid slice of paradise, ringed by secluded beaches and bays, feels a million miles from the metropolis.
+Although it's only about 19km offshore from Fremantle, this car-free, off-the-grid slice of paradise, ringed by secluded beaches and bays, feels a million miles away.
 Cycling around the 11km-long, 4.5km-wide island is a real pleasure, and it's easy to discover your own sandy beach.

 Shrugging off its fusty retirement-haven image, Mandurah has made concerted efforts to reinvent itself as an upmarket beach resort, taking advantage of its new train link to Perth's public-transport network.
 And, although its linked set of redeveloped 'precincts' and 'quarters' may sound a little pretentious, the overall effect is actually pretty cool.

 Inland east from Geraldton, Rte 123 leads to wheat silos, wildflowers and little one-pub towns that are a hive of activity between August and September as minibuses full of senior travellers zoom around hunting blossoms.
 Accommodation includes caravan parks, pubs and motels, and there are regular transport links with Transwa.

 Just 46km south of Perth, Rockingham's main attractions are good beaches and the Shoalwater Islands Marine Park, where you can observe dolphins, sea lions and penguins in the wild.
 Rockingham was founded in 1872 as a port, although this function was taken over by Fremantle in the 1890s.
 There's still a substantial industrial complex to the north, at Kwinana.